Why bother about a marketing software trend?

 Next steps: While it’d be helpful to run a comprehensive audit of opportunities to use AI across your martech stack, that could turn into a gargantuan task (There’s no shortage of opportunities to infuse your marketing processes with AI).

 Instead, look for low-hanging fruit.
-Identify high ROI areas—like predictive analytics or ad spend optimization—and implement changes in batches, assessing the impact as you go.
+Identify high ROI areas—like predictive marketing in B2B or ad spend optimization—and implement changes in batches, assessing the impact as you go.

 2. Marketing Personalization to Reach New Heights